“College is all about getting engaged, being inspired and getting to class. Take this opportunity to explore all that is MCC.”

 HEY, YOU GOTTA EAT

 Running on empty?
-Fun fact: the vending machines on the ground floor of Brighton Campus Building 1 offer Red Bull, Mountain Dew, Doritos, Skittles and Cheetos.
-Grab a latte or lemon grass sencha at Java’s or a gyro at Starry Nites.
-Stop by the Marketplace and grab a quick yogurt, a slice of pizza or a quick bite from Dunkin’ Donuts, Subway or Denny’s Express.
-Or even grab a nibble al fresco from the Monroe-on-the-Go food truck.
-Just fuel up so you can keep movin’ forward.
+Fun fact: the vending machines on the ground floor of Brighton Campus Buildings 8 and 5 offer Red Bull, Mountain Dew, Doritos, Skittles and peanut butter cups.
+Grab a latte or lemon grass sencha at Java’s or Fuego.
+Stop by the MarketPlace and buy a quick yogurt, a slice of pizza or a cup of soup.
+There are also plenty of quick eating options on the second floor of the Bookstore.
+A few weeks after classes start, you can also stop into Food for Thought, the full-service restaurant in Building 3 run by MCC Hospitality students.
+Just fuel up so you can keep movin’ forward!

 TAKE A LEAP